-DT 500 MAG: – you live in NYC, what does this place mean to you?
+DT 500 MAG: – you live in NYC, how does it work?

 MICK: – New York for me is an opportunity.
 This city is filled with some of the most creative people on the planet and they all came here looking to do something incredible, to be a part of something.
 I love being surrounded by that energy every day especially on the days where I get to create something myself.

 DT 500 MAG: – Who is a New-Yorker?

 ” A New Yorker to me is when a guy pushes me out-of-the-way to make it to his train and knocks me over.
 Then another guy comes over to help me to my feet.
 The guy who helps me up is the New Yorker, the other guy is just a schmuck. “

 MICK: – NYC identity is something I can’t wait to get.
 They say it takes 10 years of living here before you can claim an NY identity, so I’m still working on that.

 DT 500 MAG: – You still live in L. E. S.?

 MICK: – Yeah, I like the Lower East Side for many reasons, it’s got a lot of great places to eat and shop but honestly, I live here because it’s an extremely convenient neighborhood for work.
 My top three places on the Lowest East Side would be Shopsin’s for Brunch, Mission Chinese for wings and Black Crescent for drinks.